-The Board of Education, upon the recommendation of the Superintendent, employs Building Principals as the chief administrators and instructional leaders of their assigned schools, and may employ Assistant Principals.
+The Board of Education, upon the recommendation of the Superintendent, employs Building Principals as the chief administrators and instructional leaders of their assigned schools.
 The primary responsibility of a Building Principal is the improvement of instruction.
 Each Building Principal shall perform all duties as described in State law as well as such other duties as specified in his or her employment agreement or as the Superintendent may assign, that are consistent with the Building Principal's education and training.
+Each Building Principal shall complete State law requirements to be a prequalified evaluator before conducting an evaluation of a teacher.